davidemaser/xo/README.md

 The javascript component of the exo project will make it easier to manipulate the dom by targeting object attributes recursively.

+Any collaboration on this project would be greatly appreciated.

+See /exo/skeleton/sass for work in progress.